Career of Lionel Messi: 2009–2010: First Ballon d'Or

 The team's prosperity continued into the second half of 2009, as Barcelona became the first club in history to achieve the sextuple, winning six top-tier trophies in a single year.
-After victories in the Supercopa de España and UEFA Super Cup in August, Barcelona won their first ever FIFA Club World Cup against Estudiantes de La Plata at the Zayed Sports City Stadium on 19 December, with Messi scoring the winning 2–1 goal in the 2009 FIFA Club World Cup final with his chest in extra time.
-At 22 years old, Messi won the Ballon d'Or and the FIFA World Player of the Year award, both times by the biggest voting margin in each trophy's history.
+After victories in the Supercopa de España and UEFA Super Cup in August, Barcelona won their first ever FIFA Club World Cup against Estudiantes de La Plata on 19 December, with Messi scoring the winning 2–1 goal in the final in extra time.
+At 22 years old, Messi won the Ballon d'Or and the FIFA World Player of the Year award, each by the largest voting margin in history.

-"Messi is the best player in the world by some distance.
-He's [like] a PlayStation.
+"Messi is the best player in the world by some distance ...
 He can take advantage of every mistake we make."

 — – Arsène Wenger commends Messi for his four-goal display against Arsenal in April 2010.

-The new year, however, started on a less positive note for Barcelona, as they were knocked out of the Copa del Rey round of 16 by Sevilla.
-Unsatisfied with his position on the right wing – with the club's summer acquisition Zlatan Ibrahimović occupying the central forward role – Messi resumed playing as a false nine in early 2010, scoring two goals in a 4–0 home win over VfB Stuttgart in the second leg of the Champions League last-16 round.
+The new year started on a less positive note for Barcelona, as they were knocked out of the Copa del Rey in the round of 16.
+Unsatisfied with his position on the right wing, Messi resumed playing as a false nine in early 2010.
 At that point, he effectively became the tactical focal point of Guardiola's team, and his goalscoring rate increased.
-Messi scored all of his side's four goals in the Champions League quarter-final second leg against Arsenal in a 4–1 home victory on 6 April while becoming Barcelona's all-time top scorer in the competition.
-Although Barcelona were eliminated in the Champions League semi-finals by the eventual champions, Inter Milan, Messi finished the season as top scorer (with 8 goals) for the second consecutive year.
+Messi finished the season as the top scorer in the Champions League for the second consecutive year.
 He scored a total of 47 goals in all competitions that season, equalling Ronaldo's club record from the 1996–97 campaign.
-As the league's top scorer with 34 goals (again tying Ronaldo's record), he helped Barcelona win a second consecutive La Liga trophy with only a single defeat and earned his first European Golden Shoe.
+As La Liga's top scorer with 34 goals (again tying Ronaldo's record), he helped Barcelona win a second consecutive La Liga trophy and earned his first European Golden Shoe.